-Tim Lundgren is a partner in the Environmental, Energy and Natural Resources Team.
-On energy issues, Tim represents clients before the Michigan Public Service Commission, including energy suppliers and developers, marketers, manufacturers, agricultural processors, public entities and institutions, and trade associations and developers for competitive power supply and business interests.
-He also advises clients on developments in energy law and policy in Michigan, and assists them in the development of legislative proposals.
+Tim Lundgren co-chairs the energy and environmental practice at Potomac Law Group.
+Tim represents clients in gas and electric cases before the Michigan Public Service Commission, including trade associations, energy suppliers and developers, marketers, manufacturers, agricultural processors, and public entities and institutions.
+Tim also represents clients at FERC and assists with energy regulatory matters at the regional and federal levels.
+Tim advises clients on developing issues in energy law and policy in Michigan, and assists them with legislative proposals.
+He has served as Michigan counsel on the development of numerous energy generation projects.

 Laura Chappelle focuses on regulatory and legal policy issues involving energy, telecommunications and advanced communications sectors.
 She has more than 20 years of experience in wholesale, retail and regional energy, and telecommunications issues.

 Laura was appointed by Governor John Engler as Chairman of the Michigan Public Service Commission (MPSC) from 2000 until 2003.
 During her tenure as Chairman, and subsequently as a Commissioner until 2007, Laura participated as one of the founding members of the Organization of MISO States (OMS) and the Organization of PJM States (OPSI).
 Prior to her appointment to the MPSC, Laura was Governor Engler’s Deputy Legal Counsel and Regulatory Policy Advisor.

 Laura was previously a long-time legislative staff member with the Michigan Legislature, serving as an attorney for former House Speaker Paul Hillegonds, a regulatory policy advisor for the House Republican Policy Office, and the legislative aide for former Senator William Van Regenmorter.